 12 Plants That Repel Mosquitoes

 Every year, the rainy season ushers in springtime, which is a welcome arrival.
 Rather less unwelcome is what spring—and then, eventually, the heat of summer—inevitably brings.
 Mosquitos buzz in, emerging from eggs laid in stagnant water across the region.
 Fun, right?
-There are a few ways to encourage mosquitos and other biting pests to fly right by, and one such strategy involves the plants nearby.
-Surround yourself with carefully chosen plantings, and you might just be on your way to warding off the South's pesky populations of mosquitos.

 Basil (Ocimum basilicum)

 This easy-to-plant herb has fragrant leaves and thrives in hot and humid climates, making it perfect for Southern landscapes.
 Its green leaves are a popular addition to kitchens across the globe.
 Once planted, basil requires full sun and regular watering.
-The strong, fresh fragrance of Lemon basil (Ocimum x citriodorum) has been known to ward off mosquitos in the garden.
+The strong, fresh fragrance of lemon basil (Ocimum x citriodorum) has been known to ward off mosquitos in the garden.

 Catnip (Nepeta cataria)

 Catnip, also known as catmint, has aromatic, bright green leaves and small blossoms.
-It is a low-maintenance planting that tolerates full sun or partial shade and moderate to regular watering.
+It is a low-maintenance plant that tolerates full sun or partial shade and moderate to regular watering.
 Nepeta cataria x Citriodora is a good choice for mosquito-repelling, as its fragrant foliage has a citrusy, lemony scent.

 Citronella Grass (Cymbopogon nardus)